-On June 29, 2021, the Company signed a contract for the construction of two eco-design fuel efficient feeder containerships with a carrying capacity of about 2,800 teu each.
+On June 29, 2021, the Company signed a contract for the construction of two eco-design fuel efficient feeder containerships.
+The vessels have a carrying capacity of about 2,800 teu each and were built at Hyundai Mipo Dockyard Co. in South Korea.
 The first vessel named M/V "Gregos" was delivered to the Company on April 6, 2023 and the second vessel named "Terataki" was delivered to the Company on July 6, 2023 (see Note 5).
 The total consideration paid for these two shipbuilding contracts amounted to \$80.5 million.
 The Company paid another \$4.4 million for costs relating to the construction and to make the vessel available for use, as well as capitalized interest costs.
 The cost of these newbuilding contracts was financed with a combination of own cash and a bank loan of \$26 million for each of the vessels (refer to Note 8).

 On January 28, 2022, the Company signed a contract for the construction of two eco-design fuel efficient feeder containerships.
-The vessels will have a carrying capacity of about 2,800 teu each and will be built at Hyundai Mipo Dockyard Co. in South Korea.
-The total contracted consideration for these two newbuilding contracts is approximately \$88.8 million.
-Within the years ended December 31, 2022 and 2023, the Company paid \$12.8 million and \$21.3 million, respectively, related to shipyard installments for the construction of these two vessels.
-The first vessel named M/V "Tender Soul" was delivered to the Company on February 6, 2024 and the second vessel named "Leonidas" was delivered to the Company on April 25, 2024 (see Note 19).
-The cost of newbuilding contract of M/V "Tender Soul" was financed with a combination of own cash and a sale and leaseback financing transaction of \$27 million (see Note 19) for the first vessel and a bank loan of \$22 million for the second vessel (see Note 19).
+The vessels have a carrying capacity of about 2,800 teu each and were built at Hyundai Mipo Dockyard Co. in South Korea.
+The first vessel named M/V "Tender Soul" was delivered to the Company on February 6, 2024 and the second vessel named "Leonidas Z" was delivered to the Company on April 25, 2024.
+The total consideration paid for these two shipbuilding contracts amounted to \$88.4 million.
+The Company paid another \$5.2 million for costs relating to the construction and to make the vessels available for use, as well as capitalized interest costs.
+The cost of the two shipbuilding contracts was financed with a combination of own cash and a sale and leaseback financing transaction of \$27 million for the first vessel and a bank loan of \$22 million for the second vessel (refer to Note 9).